 Home to Some of East Africa’s Most Diverse Coral Reefs

 This area holds immense cultural and economic importance for thousands who depend on healthy fisheries and coastal tourism for survival, including 400,000 people living on Pemba Island and 18,000 fishers that depend on fishing as their livelihood.
 Unfortunately, rampant illegal fishing seriously threatens the health of fish populations and other endangered marine species.

-In 2019, WildAid Marine partnered with Mwambao Coastal Community Network, a network of communities that manage their coastal resources, to strengthen enforcement in the region and protect Pemba’s marine life.
+Since 2019, WildAid Marine has partnered with Mwambao Coastal Community Network and Marine and Coastal Community Conservation Zanzibar, a network of communities that manage their coastal resources, to strengthen enforcement in the region and protect Pemba’s marine life.

 Tanzania: The Challenge